JonnyPickard/cv/README.md

 #### Team work

-- Coding projects.
+- Pair programming.
-- Rugby for University, Club and School.
+- Rugby at a high level for University, Club and School.
-- Music projects/ collaborations.
+- Music collaborations.

 #### Music